-- Assisted with the drafting of a winning motion to dismiss $150 million malpractice claims brought in Nevada against an AmLaw 200 firm.
+- Won motion to dismiss $150 million malpractice claims brought in Nevada against an AmLaw 200 firm.
 The allegations involved the accuracy of an underlying tax opinion.

 Publications & Speaking Engagements

-- Co-authored, "Practical Considerations for Rule 21 Proceedings in the Colorado Supreme Court," Denver Law Review (March 2019).
+- Co-Author, "Practical Considerations for Rule 21 Proceedings in the Colorado Supreme Court," Denver Law Review, (March 2019).